What we do

 • Committed to excellence: we strive for professional excellence with integrity in all our working practices.

-• Empowering others: we want to see the people we work with, including clients, volunteers, staff and supporters, equipped to discover meaning and purpose in their lives.
+• Empowering others: we want to see the people we work with, volunteers, staff and supporters, equipped to discover meaning and purpose in their lives.

 • Restless for justice: we shine a light on injustice, especially where people seeking sanctuary are treated unfairly and we will fight to see change happen.